-Sharon Hartung, Captain (Ret’d), PEng, MSc, BEng, PMP®, CD, rmc, is a retired aerospace engineering officer from the Royal Canadian Air Force and former technology executive from IBM.
+Sharon Hartung, Captain (Ret’d), PEng, TEP, MSc, BEng, PMP®, CD, rmc, is a retired aerospace engineering officer from the Royal Canadian Air Force and former technology executive from IBM.
 She has been providing information technology management advice to clients for over 30 years.
 Recognized as an innovator throughout her career, Sharon is currently an entrepreneur in the estate industry.
 With her experience in information technology, project management and consulting, Sharon brings a unique multiple disciplinary approach to managing digital assets in estate planning and estate administration.
 Sharon is currently a Society of Trust and Estate Practitioners (STEP) affiliate and committee member of the STEP Global Digital Assets Special Interest Group.

 TABLE OF CONTENTS

 - Chapter 1 Death Never Comes At a Good Time

 - Chapter 2 Getting Your Affairs in Order – Building Your Death Project in the Digital Age

 - Chapter 3 Your Body Can’t Bury Itself

 - Chapter 4 Your Digital Life Needs a Will, Too